-- (A) Purpose: To provide expanded affordable housing opportunities, provide rental income potential, provide flexibility in household arrangements, and provide for the retention of Chichester's rural character; Accessory Dwelling Units shall be permitted in zones R (Residential) and RA (Rural-Agricultural). - (B) Requirements: - 1) Only one (1) Accessory Dwelling Unit shall be allowed per Principal Dwelling Unit.
+- (A) Purpose: To provide expanded affordable housing opportunities, provide rental income potential, provide flexibility in household arrangements, and provide for the retention of Chichester's rural character; Accessory Dwelling Units shall be permitted in any zone in conformity with this section. - (B) Requirements: - 1) Only one (1) Accessory Dwelling Unit shall be allowed per Principal Dwelling Unit. - The Accessory Dwelling Unit shall be located within the existing Principal Dwelling Unit, or within an Accessory Building and shall not alter the character or appearance of the structure.

-- The Accessory Dwelling Unit shall be located within the existing Principal Dwelling Unit, or within an Accessory Building and shall not alter the character or appearance of the structure. - The Accessory Dwelling Unit shall be located on a property which is owner occupied. - 4) Any additional entrances or exits as necessitated by the Accessory Dwelling Unit should be located to the side or rear of the building. - The Accessory Dwelling Unit shall have a minimum of five-hundred (500) square feet of living area and shall not exceed the lesser of; 1) forty percent (40%) of the total living area of the Principal Dwelling Unit or 2) nine-hundred (900) square feet. - 6) The Accessory Dwelling Unit shall have an independent address designation from the Principal Dwelling Unit. - 7) Suitable septic disposal facilities shall be provided and conform with State regulations. - 8) Adequate off-street parking shall be provided with at least two (2) spaces for the Principal Dwelling Unit and one (1) space for the Accessory Dwelling Unit. - 9) Adequate provisions must exist or be made for ingress and egress of the site. - Such development shall conform to all requirements of this Ordinance, the respective Zoning District, and General Provisions including, but not limited to: lot size, frontage and yard requirements, and wetland setbacks. - 11) A permit for such development shall be applied for and be in conformance with the Chichester Building Code.
+- The Accessory Dwelling Unit shall be located on a property which is owner occupied. - 4) An Accessory Dwelling Unit located with a Principal Dwelling Unit shall contain a common interior doorway, however, such doorway shall not be required to be unlocked.
+Any additional entrances or exits as necessitated by the Accessory Dwelling Unit should be located to the side or rear of the building. - 5) The Accessory Dwelling Unit shall: - (a) Have a minimum living area of five-hundred (500) square feet and shall not exceed the lesser of; - (b) Have a maximum living area of the greater of seven-hundred-fifty (750) square feet or forty percent (40%) of the total living area of the Principal Dwelling Unit provided such maximum living area shall not exceed nine-hundred (900) square feet. - The Accessory Dwelling Unit shall have an independent address designation from the Principal Dwelling Unit. - 7) Suitable septic disposal facilities shall be provided and conform with State regulations. - 8) Adequate off-street parking shall be provided with at least two (2) spaces for the Principal Dwelling Unit and one (1) space for the Accessory Dwelling Unit. - 9) Adequate provisions must exist or be made for ingress and egress of the site. - 10) Such development shall conform to all requirements of this Ordinance, the respective Zoning District, and General Provisions including, but not limited to: lot size, frontage and yard requirements, and wetland setbacks. - 11) A permit for such development shall be applied for and be in conformance with the Chichester Building Code.